 - Travellers whose visa or NZeTA requirements have been waived by Immigration New Zealand

 Foreign visitors who are eligible for the New Zealand eTA will need to pay for the IVL when they request the travel authority.
+The tax will automatically be added to the travellers’ NZeTA fee during the application process, whenever applicable.

-Nationals that are not eligible for the NZ eTA and must get a visa, will need to pay for the IVl when applying for their visa.
+Nationals that are not eligible for the NZeTA and must get a visa, will need to pay for the IVL when applying for their visa.

 How will the IVL be spent?

 New Zealand has introduced the IVL with a clear goal in mind, to change the way foreign visitors invest in tourism.
-The government hopes that this will have a long term impact in the way tourism works.
+The government hopes that this will have a long term impact on the way tourism works.

 However, so that the money is well invested, an advisory group will be set up with expertise in local government, conservation, tourism, and Māori perspectives.
 The advisory group will be working with MBIE and the Department of Conservation to develop an Investment plan that will support various programs.